datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 To actually share your dataset with someone, you need to *publish* it to Github, Gitlab, or a similar hosting service.

+.. index:: ! datalad command; create-sibling-github

-You could, for example, create a sibling of the ``DataLad-101`` dataset on GitHub with the command :command:`datalad-sibling-github`.
+You could, for example, create a sibling of the ``DataLad-101`` dataset on GitHub with the command :command:`create-sibling-github`.
 This will create a new GitHub repository called "DataLad-101" under your account, and configure this repository as a :term:`sibling` of your dataset called ``github`` (exactly like you have done in :ref:`yoda_project`